Guided Transmission Media in Networking

-One of the oldest and yet most commonly used transmission media is Twisted Pair Cable.
+One of the oldest and yet most commonly used Guided Transmission Media is Twisted Pair Cable.
 It consists of two insulated copper wires (1mm thick) twisted together in helical form.
 Twisting is done because of two parallel wires constitute an antenna and it will catch or radiate signals and noise.
-If the wires are twisted then the waves at different twists are canceled and the wire will radiate less effectively.
+If the wires are twisted then the waves at different twists are cancelled and the wire will radiate less effectively.

 Coaxial Cable :

-Another most popular transmission media is Coaxial Cable.
+Another most popular Guided Transmission Media is Coaxial Cable.
 It consists of stiff copper wire at the core surrounded by insulating material.
 The insulator is covered by a net of conducting material which is again covered by a plastic sheath.
 This type of construction gives high bandwidth and better noise immunity.
 It can have a bandwidth of 1 GHz.
-So, It is mostly used for long distance communications, cable television, etc.
+So, It is mostly used for long-distance communications, cable television, etc.